D4rkm4g1c/AzureSecuritySuite/README.md

 # Azure Security Scanner (AzureSecuritySuite)

+**Copyright (c) 2025 D4rkm4g1c.
+All Rights Reserved.**
+**Proprietary Software - Personal Intellectual Property**

 ## Overview

 AzureSecuritySuite is a comprehensive security assessment tool designed to identify potential security misconfigurations and vulnerabilities in your Azure environment.
 The tool automates the process of checking for common security issues such as unencrypted disks, public access settings, weak TLS configurations, and more across your Azure resources.

+**⚠️ LEGAL NOTICE:** This software was developed independently during personal time and is not affiliated with any employer.
+All rights reserved to the original author.

 ## Features